irony-rust/dots/docs/AuthService.md

 # Auth Service

-Auth Service reponse for login, registration, and Carrier identification.
+Auth Service is reponsible for login, registration, and Carrier identification.

 ## Events for Receive